-The Computer Programming Specialist college credit certificate prepares students to design and test programming activities.
+The Computer Programming Specialist college credit certificate prepares students to enter the field of computer programming and systems analysis and design.
 Students also learn how to code and implement activities as they relate to programming.
 The courses in this certificate program are also part of the Associate in Science degree in Computer Information Technology.